Coastal Carolina Chanticleers football: Appalachian State

+History

-The football rivalry between the Coastal Carolina Chanticleers and the Appalachian State Mountaineers began in 2005,however became big in 2017 following Coastal Carolina’s transition to the FBS and entry into the Sun Belt Conference.
+The football rivalry between the Coastal Carolina Chanticleers and the Appalachian State Mountaineers began in 2005, however became big in 2017 following Coastal Carolina’s transition to the FBS and entry into the Sun Belt Conference.
 Since then, the series has featured competitive and closely contested matchups, with Appalachian State historically holding the upper hand early on.
-The first meeting, played in Boone, North Carolina, on October 21, 2017, saw Appalachian State defeat Coastal Carolina 37–29.
-The following year, Coastal Carolina traveled to Conway, South Carolina, but fell again, 27–20.
-In 2019, Appalachian State won 56–37 in Boone, and in 2020, they secured a 34–23 victory at Conway.
+The first meeting ever in 2005 saw Coastal Carolina being held to only three points in a 30-3 away loss.
+The first meeting in the same division was played at Kidd Brewer Stadium in Boone, North Carolina, on October 21, 2017, and saw Appalachian State defeat Coastal Carolina 37–29.
+The following year, Coastal Carolina played at home at Brooks Stadium in Conway, South Carolina, but fell again, 23-7.
+This would be their first and only time they lost at home.
+In 2019, Appalachian State won 56–37 at home.
+In 2020, Coastal Carolina secured a 34–23 victory as the home team, their first in the rivalries' history.
 The 2021 contest in Boone ended with Appalachian State narrowly defeating Coastal Carolina 30–27.
-However, the series shifted as Coastal Carolina gained momentum, winning three consecutive games: in 2022, they defeated Appalachian State 35–28 at home; in 2023, they won a close 27–24 matchup in Boone; and in 2024, Coastal Carolina achieved a decisive 38–24 victory at Brooks Stadium, marking their third straight win in the rivalry and improving their home record against Appalachian State to 3–1.
-Overall, as of 2024, Appalachian State leads the series 7–4, but Coastal Carolina’s recent success has intensified the competition and elevated the rivalry within the Sun Belt Conference.
+However, the series shifted as Coastal Carolina gained momentum, winning three consecutive games: in 2022, they defeated Appalachian State 35–28 at home; in 2023, they won a close 27–24 matchup on the road; and in 2024, Coastal Carolina achieved a decisive 38–24 victory at Brooks Stadium, marking their third straight win in the rivalry and improving their home record against Appalachian State to 3–1.
+In the most recent matchup on October 28, 2025, the Chanticleers won on the road 45-37.
+Overall, as of 2026, Appalachian State leads the rival series 7–5, but Coastal Carolina’s recent success has intensified the competition and elevated the rivalry within the Sun Belt Conference.